HermanL02/WarwickUniversity-Notes/202406/Interim Report.md

 ## Feedback and open-source

 After the reports are submitted, I am aware that by myself, it will be impossible to maintain such software.
 The software will eventually be deprecated and cease to function effectively without ongoing maintenance and updates.
-Therefore, I propose to open-source the project, allowing the community to contribute and am willing to see more innovations and feedbacks from the community.
+Therefore, I propose to open-source the project, allowing the community to contribute and I am willing to see more innovations and feedbacks from the community.

 # Future Plan

 ## Picture Send/Receive
 We are currently focused on enhancing the functionality for sending and receiving pictures as we mentioned above.
 This is in a discussion with other developers to find out the potential solutions.

 ## Testing
-We plan to test the whole process with a senior developer.
-Also, we will do the A/B test to determine which one the users would prefer, whether they prefer to use a vpn or our app to chat the secret messages.
+To ensure the robustness and user satisfaction of our app, we plan to ask a few people to review the code.
+Then, we may conduct thorough testing:

 # Evaluation